 (do not use salloc on FASSE)

-View status of your jobs squeue squeue -u akitzmiller
+View status of your jobs sacct sacct -u USERNAME

-Check current job by id number sacct sacct -j 999999
+Check job by id number sacct sacct -j JOBID

 Schedule recurring batch job scrontab see scrontab document for example

-Slurm has several internal limits that users submitting large jobs or large numbers of jobs should be aware of and should plan around.
+FASRC has set several global limits that users should be aware of and should plan around.
 These limits exist to prevent any one person from taking over the cluster and also serve to prevent the cluster being overwhelmed due to poorly formed jobs.
 Users must work within these limits and should plan their work accordingly.
 This is typically done by breaking up their workflow into smaller chunks or by deliberately serializing their jobs to increase the job time and decrease the number of cores needed.
 The limits are as follows:

 • Maximum Number of Jobs per User: 10,100.
 This is meant to prevent any one user from monopolizing the cluster.